samolds/shipyard/README.md

 - ~~Break out idp to separate server entirely.~~
 - ~~Essentially, clean up democart to use some of the more elogant demoapi stuff, but with all the functionality of democart~~
-- Rename Democart to API Server Stencil / Server, etc. Something like:
+- Rename Democart to API Server Stencil or something else.
+Something like:
    - Levain
    - API Starter
    - Template